Skip to main content

 For now, only real-time scanning is supported to detect secrets in issues and comments.
 All detectors are supported, with the exception of these 2 generic detectors, in order to limit the risk of false positives:

-Setting up and configuring this integration is limited to users with an Owner or Manager role.
-Jira Cloud site installation is only open to workspaces under the Business or Enterprise plan, but uninstallation is open to all.
-Alternatively, you can install and test secret detection in Jira Cloud with a 30-day trial.
-Any secret incidents created during this period will remain accessible in your incident dashboard after the trial period.
+Setting up and configuring this integration is limited to users with an Owner or Manager access level.
+Jira Cloud site installation is only open to workspaces under the Business plan.
+However, you can install and test secret detection in Jira Cloud with a 30-day trial.
+Any secret incidents detected during the trial will remain accessible in your incident dashboard.

 GitGuardian integrates natively with Jira Cloud via a Jira Cloud app that you can install on your Jira Cloud sites.
 Note that the GitGuardian Jira Cloud app only has read access to your projects.